MatNLP/SMedBERT/README.md

 - [IR](https://github.com/alibaba-research/ChineseBLUE)
 - ...

-We have include datasets with "open" licenses in the hub and for other datasets you may have to acquire them by your own.
+We release datasets with "open" licenses in the hub and for other datasets you may have to acquire them by your own.

 ## Usage
 - Download the Pre-trained Model (BaiduPan link: https://pan.baidu.com/s/1T0L6uv3JzY6dT3mcX_mghQ passwd: ea6f), and put it into the main folder.